Get the latest from TODAY

 So many lovable animals in shelters are hoping to be discovered by a happy family — and one creative woman came up with a fur-tastic idea to help make it happen.

-Photographer Ricki Beason, whose photos are dedicated to showcasing dogs available for adoption, put together what she dubbed the "Dad Bods and Dogs" calendar, an adorable way to promote these furry friends looking for a home — with the help of some awesome men.
+Photographer Ricki Beason, whose photos are dedicated to showcasing dogs available for adoption, put together what she dubbed the "Dad Bods and Dogs" calendar, featured on Megyn Kelly TODAY, as an adorable way to promote these furry friends looking for a home — with the help of some awesome men.

 To find the perfect pups for the shoot, Beason teamed up with Dallas-area rescue shelters The Love Pit, Rescue Row and Astasia's Angels Animal Rescue.
 Each calendar month will feature a photo of at least one dog and one dude.